Knee Osteoarthritis — Keep Moving, Working and Living Without Surgery

 - Rapidly progressive knee deformity over a few weeks

-Common fears — and what the evidence actually says
+What are the most common fears about knee OA — and what does the evidence actually say?

 These are the most common worries patients bring into the clinic.
 Each one rests on a reasonable assumption — but usually one based on partial information.
 Here is what the current evidence shows.